Special Religious Education (SRE)

 Initial SRE Authorisation

 In keeping with current child protection legislation, all SRE teachers are required to apply for a WWCC and obtain a clearance number.
-The WWCC number is recorded on the authorisation form submitted to the Conduct Protocol Unit (CPU) See forms section in Resources below.
+The WWCC number is recorded on the various forms submitted to the Conduct Protocol Unit (CPU) See forms section in Resources below.
 Approved providers must keep relevant WWCC documents for five years after the employment or engagement has been completed.

 Training for SRE is a government requirement, and encourages both teachers and students.
 There are two components of SRE training: 1.
 Child Protection Training and 2.
 Teacher Training (units/modules 1-7).